shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/DAC/DAC_SignalsGeneration/readme.txt

 @par Hardware and Software environment
   - This example runs on STM32F469xx/STM32F479xx devices.

-  - This example has been tested and validated with STM32469I-EVAL revB board and can be easily tailored to any other supported device and development board.
+  - This example has been tested and validated with STM32469I-EVAL RevC board and can be easily tailored to any other supported device and development board.

-  - STM32469I-EVAL revB Set-up :
+  - STM32469I-EVAL RevC Set-up :
       - Connect PA4 (DAC Channel1) (pin 21 in CN5) to an oscilloscope.
       - Use Tamper push-button connected to PC.13.